LucasKirsten/magnesita/README.md

 ### Installation

-I recommend using a virtual enviroment manager, such as (Anaconda)[https://www.anaconda.com/] for installing the dependecies.
+I recommend using a virtual enviroment manager, such as [Anaconda](https://www.anaconda.com/) for installing the dependecies.

-For conda environments, use:
+For conda environments, create a virtual environment with:

 ```
 conda create -n magnesita python=3.9 pip
 ```

-Then activate your enviroment using:
+Then activate your environment using:

 ```
 conda activate magnesita